khoadodk/boilerplate-mern-stack/server/README.md

 1. Sign in
 2. Sign up with FaceBook or Google
 3. Reset password
+4. Admin/user panel
-4. Email confirmation with nodemailer
+5. Email confirmation with sendgrid
-5. User/Admin control pannel
+6. Notification with toastify